marghepiana/2024-mini/doc/micropython.md

 cp ~/Downloads/p2-pico-w-latest.uf2 /Volumes/RPI-RP2/
 ```

-The Pico will immediately reboot and disconnect from the laptop, and show a flashing LED.
+The Pico will immediately reboot and disconnect from the laptop.

 ### Linux